-During 2011 Entegris offered retirement benefits to its U.S. employees through the tax-qualified Entegris, Inc. 401(k) Savings and Profit Sharing Plan (2005 Restatement), as amended, hereafter referred to as the 401(k) Plan, which generally provides for both an employer match for employee contributions and a discretionary profit sharing contribution.
+During 2012 Entegris offered retirement benefits to its U.S. employees through the tax-qualified Entegris, Inc. 401(k) Savings and Profit Sharing Plan (2012 Restatement), hereafter referred to as the 401(k) Plan, which generally provides for an employer match for employee contributions.
 Executive officers participated in the 401(k) Plan on the same terms as those available for other eligible employees in the U.S. The 401(k) Plan provides a long-term savings vehicle that allows for pre-tax and/or post-tax Roth contributions by employees and tax-deferred earnings.
-In 2011 and 2010 the Company made matching contributions to the 401(k) Plan equal to 100% of such employee contributions on the first 3% of eligible compensation and 50% of the next 2% of eligible compensation, not to exceed the annual IRS limit.
-During prior years the 401(k) Plan also included a defined contribution element that features a discretionary cash profit-sharing contributions setted beginning after two years of service in 25% annual increments until the employee is 100% vested after five years of service.
-Employees direct their own investments in the 401(k) Plan among 27 investment funds.
-In response to the severe economic recession, in order to conserve cash and to assure attainment of adequate profitability, effective in March 2009 the Company eliminated the Company matching contribution for the balance of 2009 and eliminated the Company discretionary profit sharing contribution.
+The Company made matching contributions to the 401(k) Plan equal to 100% of such employee contributions on the first 3% of eligible compensation and 50% of the next 2% of eligible compensation, not to exceed the annual IRS limit.
+The terms of the 401(k) Plan also include a defined contribution element in the form of a discretionary cash profit-sharing contribution as and if approved by the Committee.
+These discretionary profit-sharing contributions were discontinued in 2009.

-In connection with the 401(k) Plan we also maintain a Supplemental Executive Retirement Plan (SERP).
-Under this non-qualified plan, certain senior executives, including the named executive officers, are allowed certain salary deferral benefits that would otherwise be lost by reason of restrictions imposed by the Internal Revenue Code limiting the amount of compensation which may be deferred under tax-qualified plans.
-Compensation that may be deferred into the SERP include employee and matching employer contributions as well as employer discretionary profit sharing contributions to the 401(k) Plan that are in excess of the maximum deferral amount allowed under the terms of the 401(k) Plan.
-SERP participant accounts are credited with an investment return equivalent to that provided by the investment vehicles elected by the SERP participant, which may be allocated among the same 27 investment funds as are offered with respect to the 401(k) Plan accounts.
+In connection with the 401(k) Plan we also maintain a Supplemental Executive Retirement Plan.
+Under this non-qualified retirement plan, certain senior executives, including the named executive officers, are allowed certain salary deferral benefits that would otherwise be lost by reason of restrictions imposed by the Internal Revenue Code limiting the amount of compensation which may be deferred under tax-qualified plans.
+Compensation that may be deferred into the non-qualified retirement plan include employee and matching employer contributions that are in excess of the maximum deferral amount allowed under the terms of the 401(k) Plan.
+Participant accounts are credited with an investment return equivalent to that provided by the investment vehicles elected by the participant, which may be allocated among the same 27 investment funds as are offered with respect to the 401(k) Plan accounts.